 \section{Early REDUCE}

-In 2005 Tony Hearn, the originator of the {\sc reduce} algebra system, presented a paper ``{\sc reduce} - The First Forty Years''~\cite{Hearn:05} explaining that in the 1960s he was working on calculations involving Feynman Diagrams and that John McCarthy suggested he have a go at using the new language Lisp to mechanize some of the really tedious work, and also offered him access to what was at the time a state of the art large computer suitable for such a project.
-By the start of 1970 the code that had originated as specifically aimed at High Energy Physics calculation had extended to become suitable for a range of uses.
-And in 1971 he presented this to a fully international audience~\cite{Hearn:71a}.
+In 2005 Tony Hearn, the originator of the \reduce{} algebra system, presented a paper ``\reduce{} --- The First Forty Years''~\cite{Hearn:05}, explaining that in the 1960s he was working on calculations involving Feynman Diagrams and that John McCarthy suggested he have a go at using the new language Lisp to mechanize some of the really tedious work, and also offered him access to an IBM 7090.
+At the time, this was a state of the art large computer suitable for such a project.
+By the start of the 1970s, the code that had originated as specifically aimed at High Energy Physics calculations had extended to become suitable for a range of uses.
+In 1971 he presented this work to a fully international audience~\cite{Hearn:71a}.
 Some important papers leading up to this were~\cite{hearn66,hearn68,hearn69}.
-Building on collaboration with people he met at that and other conferences he prepared a test and demonstration script for {\sc reduce} that included samples of calculations relevant to celestial mechanics and general relativity as well as high energy physics and rather general basic computation.
-In 1985 Marti and Hearn collected timings for a wide range of machined and reported on ``REDUCE as a Lisp Benchmark''~\cite{Marti:85}.
+Building on collaboration with people he met at that and other conferences, he prepared a test and demonstration script for \reduce{} that included samples of calculations relevant to celestial mechanics and general relativity as well as high energy physics and rather general basic computation.
+In 1985 Marti and Hearn collected timings for a wide range of machines and reported these in ``\reduce{} as a Lisp Benchmark''~\cite{Marti:85}.
 A version of that test script is part of the set of regression tests shipped with the system in its open source form even today.

-Fairly recently some archive tapes from the early 1970s were recovered and decoded, and found to contain a set of {\sc reduce} sources from 1972-73.
-Inspection shows that the user interface they offer has hardly changed in the intervening 50 years and that quite large segments of the code are utterly recognizable save for a conversion from all upper case to lower case lettering.
+Fairly recently some archive tapes from the early 1970s were recovered and decoded, and found to contain a set of \reduce{} sources from 1972--73.
+Inspection shows that the user interface they offer has hardly changed in the intervening 50 years and that quite large segments of the code are completely recognizable, with only a conversion from all upper case to lower case lettering.
 The version of the test script included there differs in a very few rather minor ways from the one used today.
 It was possible to build and run this historic version of the software.